1xuan/iblog/Python/2021-06-05-Cache Ways.md

 ### Using Descriptor

-> Use descriptor as decorator to change class method as a descritor attr, to create a instance attr which name is same as the methond name, because of `get descriptor` characteristic, the instance will access instance attr direcly instead of discriptor when invoke it by dot
+> Use descriptor as decorator to change class method as a descritor attr, to create a instance attr which name is same as the methond name, because of `get descriptor` characteristic, the instance will access instance attr directly instead of discriptor when invoke it by dot

 ~~~python
 class lazy_property: